Home

 Start standing straight up, feet at shoulder width, hands relaxed and hanging at your sides.

-• Using only the flexion in your ankles, hop 2-3 feet to one side, keeping your feet at shoulder width.
+• Using only the flexion in your ankles, hop 2 to 3 feet to one side, keeping your feet at shoulder width.

 • As soon as you land, jump back.
-Hold your hands up at chest altitude, arms bent at the elbows.
+Hold your hands up at chest level, arms bent at the elbows.

 Start standing straight up, feet at shoulder width, hands relaxed and hanging at your sides.

-• Jump upward as high as possible, bringing your knees with you and tucking them up tight against you chest.
-Grab your legs to your chest at peak of your jump.
+• Jump upward as high as possible, bringing your knees with you and tucking them up tight against your chest.
+Grab your legs and hold them to your chest at the peak of your jump.

 • Land and immediately jump again.